Laila Hirvisaari: Biography

+Hirvisaari's parents were farmer Aarne Hirvisaari and Saimi Pulli (née Pusa).
 When Laila Hirvisaari was three years old, her father Aarne died in the Continuation War between Finland and the Soviet Union, so she had no memories of him.
 After the war, she and her family were evacuated first to Lappeenranta and later to the western part of Finland.

-In 1958, she married Heikki Hietamies, who later also became a well-known Finnish author.
-He is also known for presenting the Tangomarkkinat ("Tango fair"), a major tango competition (1985–1999).
+In 1958, she married Heikki Hietamies, a Finnish author also known for hosting the Tangomarkkinat ("Tango fair"), a tango competition (1985–1999).

+Literary career

-Laila Hietamies's first novel Lehmusten kaupunki ("City of the Lindens") was published in 1972 and began a series of novels about Lappeenranta; the seventh part was published in 2004.
+Hietamies's first novel Lehmusten kaupunki ("City of the Lindens") was published in 1972 and began a series of novels about Lappeenranta; the seventh part was published in 2004.
 Hietamies wrote many other novel series, mostly about Karelia and the consequences of the wars of Finland in the 1940s.
 She wrote also books about a Russian princess, Sonja, during the Russian Revolution.

-On 9 December 2004, Laila Hietamies, along with her three cousins, changed their name back to the maiden name Hirvisaari and from then on, her books were published under that name.
+In December 2004, Hietamies and her three cousins changed their name back to the maiden name Hirvisaari and from then on, her books were published under that name.

-Hirvisaari received many respected Finnish literature awards but never the most prestigious one, the Finlandia Prize.
+Hirvisaari received many Finnish literature awards, including the P.E.
+Svinhufvud Foundation's recognition award in 1974.
 Her novel about Catherine the Great] (Minä, Katariina), however, was nominated for the Finlandia in 2011.

-Hirvisaari wrote 34 novels and many short stories and plays.
+Hirvisaari wrote 34 novels and many short stories and plays, such as Unohduksen lumet (1975) and Olga (1977).
 A movie was based on her novel Hylätyt talot, autiot pihat ("Abandoned houses, empty yards") in 2000.
 Several of her books have been translated into other languages: